 Your file will be considered complete in our office once we receive your LSAC report, which will include all transcripts required by LSAC.
 So the short answer is, no; it is not necessary to send us any transcripts that LSAC doesn't require.
 However, our reviewers prefer to have as much information as possible when reviewing an application, especially in cases where there are courses taken (and perhaps grades earned) that will not appear on the degree-granting transcript.
 (With a formal study-abroad program, we get more information than a simple listing of total credits transferred.)
 If our reviewers read your application and have unanswered questions about your time spent at a foreign institution, that conceivably could have a negative effect on the decision.
 Other schools are likely to have a similar take—so if you decide you would like us to see your foreign transcript, we suggest that you send it to LSAC, rather than to our office.
 That way, it will be included as an attachment to your LSAC report for all law schools to which you are applying.

 does not place you at any disadvantage.
 You are on equal footing with all of the applicants in this admissions cycle.
 To reapply, you must submit a new application and reregister with LSAC, even if you are not retaking the LSAT, so that we can order a new CAS report for you.
 If you completed any additional coursework since your previous application, all new official transcripts should be sent to LSAC.
-Any previous application materials submitted within the last year will automatically be added to your new application when it arrives, but if there is something in your previous application that you'd like us to pay particular attention to, please note that in a cover letter with your application.
-While we recommend that you submit a new personal statement and recommendations, we will review your previous personal statement in lieu of a new version if you direct, and will automatically consider any previous letters of recommendation to satisfy our recommendation requirement.
+Any previous application materials submitted to us within the last year will automatically be added to your new application when it arrives, but if there is something in your previous application that you'd like us to pay particular attention to, please note that in a cover letter with your application.
+While we recommend that you submit a new personal statement and recommendations, we will review your previous personal statement in lieu of a new version if you direct us to do so, and will automatically consider any previous letters of recommendation to satisfy our recommendation requirement.

 necessarily yours—only you can know what is most relevant about your background for purposes of admission to law school.
 To quote our application, "There is no formula for a successful personal statement, and different individuals will find different topics to be well-suited to them."
-Spend some time thinking about what it is that you would tell an admissions officer if you had ten minutes of undivided attention—perhaps about what led you to law school, about unusual challenges you've overcome, about your religious, political, cultural, or sexual identity, about unusual experiences or travel, or simply why you'd be an interesting person to have in the class.
+Spend some time thinking about what it is that you would tell an admissions officer if you had ten minutes of undivided attention—perhaps about what led you to law school; about unusual challenges you've overcome; about your religious, political, cultural, or sexual identity; about unusual experiences or travel; or simply why you'd be an interesting person to have in the class.
 Whatever topic you choose, your statement will be evaluated on both content and construction, so your goal should be to write about something interesting and

 If you are admitted and you matriculate, your application file will be transferred to the Records Office, and another set of eyes will have access to the materials.
 The privacy of current students, however, is protected under federal law by Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g.

-If you mark "yes" for residency on your application and we send you a letter telling you that you have to apply for residency, it doesn't mean the Admissions Office thinks you're not a resident.
+If you mark "yes" for in-state tuition on your application and we send you an email telling you that you have to apply for it, it doesn't mean the Admissions Office thinks you're not eligible.
 All it means is that something in your record has triggered, under preset criteria, a need for you to apply.
-We understand this can be frustrating for people who have no doubt that they are residents, but the Residency Classification Guidelines are complex and comprehensive and in order to ensure that they are fairly implemented, review of additional information by the experts in the Residency Classification Office is required in many cases—perhaps because you have been employed outside the state within the last three years, or because you attended a college outside the state, or for one of many other possible reasons.
-The University’s Residency Classification Guidelines and an Application for Resident Classification can be found
+We understand this can be frustrating for people who have no doubt that they qualify, but the In-State Tuition Guidelines are complex and comprehensive and in order to ensure that they are fairly implemented, review of additional information by the experts in the Residency Classification Office is required in many cases—perhaps because you have been employed outside the state, or because you attended a college outside the state, or for one of many other possible reasons.
+The guidelines and application can be found

 We often get semi-frantic emails and calls from people who are concerned that their applications are not complete, or that their failure already to have received a decision spells certain doom.
 In an effort to allay some of these fears, we provide this detailed guide to what goes on in the Admissions Office once we receive your application materials, and what you can expect in terms of timing.